Akosuaa Fosuah is an experienced (and strong) member of the Berekum silviculture team

 OVERCOMING PERCEPTIONS

 One of the most persistent barriers to women entering forestry is not policy or hiring practice.
 It is perception.
-The idea that forestry work is inherently a male domain because it is physical, hot, dusty, and demanding runs deep in the wider community and often among women themselves.
+The stereotype that forestry work is inherently a male domain because it is physical, hot, dusty, and demanding runs deep in the wider community and often among women themselves.

 Physical strength is one dimension of forestry work, but it is rarely the defining one.
 Technique, training, precision, and judgement matter far more than raw strength in most operational roles.